-We have audited the accompanying financial statements of the Government of Guam Retirement Fund (the Fund), a component unit of the Government of Guam, administered by the Government of Guam Retirement Fund Board of Trustees (the Board) as of September 30, 1998 and for the year then ended.
+We have audited the accompanying financial statements of the Government of Guam Retirement Fund (the Fund), a component unit of the Government of Guam, administered by the Government of Guam Retirement Fund Board of Trustees (the Board) as of September 30, 1999 and 1998 and for the years then ended.
 These financial statements are the responsibility of the management of the Fund.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-Except as discussed in the following paragraph, we conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Except as discussed in the following paragraph, we conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

 During the year ended September 30, 1996, the Fund began administering a Defined Contribution Retirement System (DC).
-Procedures to record DC plan transactions resulted in a difference between the Defined Benefit and Defined Contribution financial statements of \$435,727 at September 30, 1998.
+Procedures to record DC plan transactions resulted in a difference between the Defined Benefit and Defined Contribution financial statements of \$421,199 and \$435,727 at September 30, 1999 and 1998, respectively.
 This difference is recorded as amounts due from and due to other funds.
-Additionally, we were unable to ensure that all DC plan related transactions had been recorded in the 1998 financial statements.